Out of the Fog? The State of the Retail Landscape in San Francisco

 Thought Leadership

-• 26 Feb 2025 · 6 MIN READ
+• 23 Apr 2026 · 2 MIN READ

 Read more

-• 28 Jan 2025 · 6 MIN READ
+• 16 Apr 2026 · 6 MIN READ

 Read more

-The story of San Francisco's retail environment in the post-pandemic era has leaned grim, with much discussion about an 'urban doom loop' and significant business closures in key areas such as Union Square and the Civic Center.
-The discourse dialed in on weaker return-to-office and concerns over urban crime.
-However, in the background of this, parts of San Francisco have seen retail thrive in more residential and traditionally less significant retail corridors.
+The story of San Francisco's retail environment in the post-pandemic era has leaned grim, with much discussion about an "urban doom loop" and significant business closures in key areas such as Union Square and the Civic Center.
+The discourse has dialed in on weaker return-to-office rates and concerns over urban crime.

 Signs of Resilience and Growth

-Contrary to the doom and gloom narrative, the retail story in San Francisco is not as bleak as it may initially seem.
-Since 2021, the city has experienced population growth, leading the state of California in this regard, trailing only behind three rural counties.
-This resurgence is shown in the VTS Office Demand Index, which indicates a rebound in office demand and, consequently, an increase in downtown foot traffic.
+Contrary to the "doom and gloom" narrative, the retail story in San Francisco is not as bleak as it may initially seem.
+Since 2021, the city has experienced a population resurgence, leading the state of California in growth, trailing only three rural counties.

-As San Francisco continues recovering from the pandemic's impacts, its retail landscape shows promising signs of resurgence.
-The city's ability to adapt, leveraging its affluent residential neighborhoods and the steady return of office workers downtown, indicates a multifaceted retail recovery.
+As San Francisco continues its recovery, the retail landscape shows promising signs of a multifaceted resurgence.
+The city's ability to adapt—leveraging its affluent residential neighborhoods and the steady, AI-driven return of office workers—suggests a promising future.
+While challenges remain in ensuring downtown safety and attractiveness, the current trends point toward a dynamic and evolving retail sector.

 Looking for more?
 Read about trends shaping urban and suburban retail hubs across the country.